kh14762/chiral-impulse/README.md

 #### Harken 743 ("darkstone")
   A heuristically programmed artificial caretaker that controls substation functionality. expressed as a black tablet with-in the gamworld.

+#### ("seerstone")
+  An optical device that can be used to communicate with other seerstones and monitor constrained yet vast volumes.